-PHI 200 Plato (3) Study of Plato's major works, including The Republic.
+PHI 200 Plato (3) Studies Plato's major works, including The Republic, Meno and the Apology.
+This course examines Plato against the backdrop of Pre-Socratic philosophy and engages the central questions raised in philosophy, such as the nature of the good, and of knowledge.
 Approved HUM 304 option.
 Fall semester, alternate years.

 PHI 201 Cicero (3) Examines several of the philosophical texts written by Cicero, the great first century BC Roman orator.
-Included are Cicero's work On Duties, On the Nature of the Gods, On Friendship, On the Orator.
+Included are Cicero's works On Duties, On the Nature of the Gods, On Friendship, and On the Orator.
 Cicero's work provides an outstanding introduction to the philosophical context of the ancient Greco-Roman world.